Flashing star in autumn? Here are 3 candidates

 Arcturus is flashy, too

 Arcturus is in the constellation Boötes the Herdsman.
 It’s an orange-colored star, in the northwest (from northerly latitudes) in the evening in October.
-You can always know you’ve found Arcturus if you also notice the Big Dipper, also in the northwest in early evening, nearby.
+You can always tell you’ve found Arcturus if you notice the Big Dipper nearby.
 The arc of the Big Dipper’s handle can be extended outward to Arcturus.
 See the chart above.

 Arcturus is about the same brightness as Capella, but it’s not as noticeable for one big reason.
 On October evenings, Capella is ascending in the sky.
 Arcturus is descending.
 So Capella shines most of the night, while Arcturus sets not long after the sun.